 There is a ton of information available on the web about bokashi.
 Some of it good, some of it excellent, and of course the usual jungle of me-too posts.

 Here’s a few of the more helpful places to start looking.
-Have a look on the Bokashiworld Facebook too, I regularly post links there to some of the great things that are happening in the bokashi and EM world, and other news on the environmental front that ties in with what we’re doing.
+Have a look on the Bokashiworld Facebook page too, I regularly post links there to some of the great things that are happening in the bokashi and EM world, and other news on the environmental front that ties in with what we’re doing.

 The primary source of information on EM and bokashi is, of course, EMRO Japan.
 Lot’s of good application stories there, and a huge database of scientific research.
 It’s also the best place to check for EM suppliers around the world, there’s one in every country.